 3a.
 (V-SMF insertion or V-SMF change): at step 17 of clause 4.2.2.2.2 of TS 23.502 [3], the Target AMF selects and inserts a V-SMF supporting HR-SBO and provides the received HR-SBO allowed indication for the established Session for DNN, S-NSSAI in the PDUSession_CreateSMContext Request sent to the target V-SMF.

 3b.
 (V-SMF removal) in case the Target AMF is an AMF of HPLMN (the UE moves from a VPLMN to HPLMN), in step 3b-1, the Target AMF sends a PDUSession_CreateSMContext Request sent to the H-SMF.
-The H-SMF may select an EASDF in HPLMN and configure the DNS context in this EASDF (Neasdf_DNSContext_Create) and may select and configure UPF(s) in HPLMN as in step 3b-2.
+In step 3b-2, the H-SMF retrieves SM Context from the V-SMF by invoking Nsmf_PDUSession_Context Request.
+The H-SMF may select an EASDF in HPLMN and configure the DNS context in this EASDF (Neasdf_DNSContext_Create) and may select and configure UPF(s) in HPLMN as in step 3b-3.
 For the V-SMF removal case, the steps 4 to 10 are skipped.

 4a.
 (V-SMF insertion case) The (target) V-SMF retrieves SM context from H-SMF using Nsmf_PDUSession_Context Request/Response, followed by the Nsmf_PDUSession_Context Request/Response.